usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Use of some types of authenticators requires that the verifier store a copy of the authenticator secret.
 For example, an OTP authenticator (described in [Section 5.1.4](#singlefactorOTP)) requires that the verifier independently generate the authenticator output for comparison against the value sent by the claimant.
 Because of the potential for the verifier to be compromised and stored secrets stolen, authentication protocols that do not require the verifier to persistently store secrets that could be used for authentication are considered stronger, and are described herein as being *verifier compromise resistant*.
 Note that such verifiers are not resistant to all attacks.
 A verifier could be compromised in a different way, such as being manipulated into always accepting a particular authenticator output.

-Verifier-compromise resistance can be achieved in different ways, for example:
+Verifier compromise resistance can be achieved in different ways, for example:

 - Use a cryptographic authenticator that requires the verifier store a public key corresponding to a private key held by the authenticator.

 - Store the expected authenticator output in hashed form.
 This method can be used with some look-up secret authenticators (described in [Section 5.1.2](#lookupsecrets)), for example.

-In order to be considered verifier compromise resistant, public keys stored by the verifier SHALL be associated with the use of approved cryptographic algorithms and SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
+To be considered verifier compromise resistant, public keys stored by the verifier SHALL be associated with the use of approved cryptographic algorithms and SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).

-Other verifier-compromise-resistant secrets SHALL use approved hash algorithms and the underlying secrets SHALL have at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
-Secrets (e.g., memorized secrets) having lower complexity SHALL NOT be considered verifier-compromise-resistant when hashed because of the potential to defeat the hashing process through dictionary lookup or exhaustive search.
+Other verifier compromise resistant secrets SHALL use approved hash algorithms and the underlying secrets SHALL have at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
+Secrets (e.g., memorized secrets) having lower complexity SHALL NOT be considered verifier compromise resistant when hashed because of the potential to defeat the hashing process through dictionary lookup or exhaustive search.

 #### <a name="replay"></a>5.2.8 Replay Resistance